Here Comes Mr. Jordan: Plot

-On May 11, 1941, boxer and amateur pilot Joe Pendleton, affectionately known as "the Flying Pug", flies his small aircraft to his next fight in New York City, but crashes when a control cable severs.
+On May 11, 1941, boxer and amateur pilot Joe Pendleton, affectionately known as "the Flying Pug", flies his small aircraft to his next fight in New York City but crashes when a control cable severs.
 His soul is retrieved by 7013, an officious angel who assumed that Joe could not have survived.
 Joe's manager, Max "Pop" Corkle, has his body cremated.
 In the afterlife, the records show his death was a mistake; he was supposed to live for 50 more years.
-The angel's superior, Mr. Jordan, confirms this, but since there is no more body, Joe will have to take over a newly dead corpse.
-Jordan explains that a body is just something that is worn, like an overcoat; inside, Joe will still be himself.
-Joe insists that it be someone in good physical shape, because he wants to continue his boxing career.
+The angel's superior Mr. Jordan confirms this, but without his body, Joe will have to take over a newly dead corpse.
+Jordan explains that a body is just something that is worn like an overcoat; inside, Joe will still be himself.
+Joe insists that it be someone in good physical shape because he wants to continue his boxing career.

-After Joe turns down several "candidates", Jordan takes him to see the body of a crooked, extremely wealthy banker and investor named Bruce Farnsworth, who has just been drugged and drowned in a bathtub by his wife Julia and his secretary, Tony Abbott.
+After Joe turns down several "candidates", Jordan takes him to see the body of a crooked but extremely wealthy banker and investor named Bruce Farnsworth, who has just been drugged and drowned in a bathtub by his wife Julia and his secretary Tony Abbott.
 Joe is reluctant to take over a life so unlike his previous one, but when he sees the murderous pair mockingly berating Bette Logan, whose father's name has been misused by Farnsworth to sell worthless securities, he changes his mind and agrees to take over Farnsworth's body.

 As Farnsworth, Joe repays all the investors and has Bette's father exonerated.
 He sends for Corkle and convinces him that he is Joe (by playing his saxophone just as badly as he did in his previous incarnation).
-With Farnsworth's money to smooth the way, Corkle trains him and arranges a bout to decide who will next fight the current heavyweight champion, but Jordan returns to warn Joe that, while he is destined to be the champion, it cannot happen that way.
+With Farnsworth's money to smooth the way, Corkle trains him and arranges a bout to decide who will next fight the current heavyweight champion, but Jordan returns to warn Joe that while he is destined to be the champion, it cannot happen that way.
 Joe has just enough time to tell Bette, with whom he has fallen in love, that if a stranger (especially if he is a boxer) approaches her, to give him a chance.
 Then he is shot by Tony.
 While Joe returns to a ghostly existence, Farnsworth's body is hidden, with everyone believing Farnsworth has simply disappeared.
 Corkle hires a private investigator to find him.